MohammadaminAlbooyeh/real_time_fraud_detection_system/README.md

   - Computer selects 5 random names from the generated list
   - User has 3 attempts to guess any of the computer's selected names
   - Prints "win" if guessed correctly, otherwise "lose"
+- **AI Opponent**
+  - Play against an AI that guesses words intelligently based on feedback.
+- **Word Suggestions**
+  - Get suggestions for possible words based on your guesses and feedback.

 ---